Food Waste

 Key Dates

-February 2026: All stand-alone houses will be provided with a kitchen caddy, compostable liners, a new food waste bin (with a maroon lid), along with information on how to use the service.
+From 10 February 2026: All stand-alone houses will be provided with a kitchen caddy, compostable liners, a new food waste bin (with a maroon lid), along with information on how to use the service.
+Food waste bins will be delivered first with caddies and liners provided in a separate delivery in the weeks following – please refer to the information attached to your food waste bin for more details.

-March 2026: Collections for the new food waste bins will start.
-The food waste bins will be collected each week on the same day as your other bins.
+From 16 March 2026: Collections for the new food waste bins will start.
+The food waste bins will be collected each week on your normal bin day.

 Frequently Asked Questions